synopsys-sig/synopsys-action/README.md

 A future release of the action will provide code review feedback for newly introduced findings to the pull request.

 We recommend configuring sensitive data like access tokens and even URLs, using GitHub secrets.

-**Note about Detect command line parameters:** Any command line parameters that you need to pass to detect can be passed through environment variables.
-This is a standard capability of Detect.
-For example, if you wanted to only report newly found policy violations on rapid scans, you would normally use the command line `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
-You can replace this by setting the `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your GitHub workflow.

-**Note about Fix Pull requests creation:** <br/>
-* **blackduck_automation_fixpr:**- By default fix pull request creation will be disabled (i.e. Create fix pull requests if vulnerabilities are reported).
-To enable this feature, set blackduck_automation_fixpr as true.<br/>
-* **github_token:** It is mandatory to pass github_token parameter with required permissions.
-The token can be github specified secrets.GITHUB_TOKEN with required permissions.
-For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>
-  * Note - If blackduck_automation_fixpr is set to false, github_token is not required

-* **As per observation, due to rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.**

 ```yaml